4Players/odin-sdk-unity/README.md

 ![Package Manager](https://developers.4players.io/images/odin/unity_import.png)

+### Usage

+The base Prefab Asset is available at `Packages/io.fourplayers.odin/Runtime/OdinManager.prefab` and Script accessibility with the `OdinHandler` class.

 ## Troubleshooting

 Contact us through the listed methods below to receive answers to your questions and learn more about ODIN.